Fyffes: History

 In 2002, Fyffes took legal action against DCC plc in relation to the sale of its stake in the company, though DCC was eventually cleared of insider trading at that time.
 The Supreme Court of Ireland ruled in 2007, that DCC and Mr Flavin had inside information on Fyffes when it sold its stake in the fruit and vegetable distributor for €106 million in early 2000.
 This overturned a High Court decision which had gone in DCC's favour.
 The settlement of the civil claim in 2008, cost DCC around €42 million.

-In August 2004, Fyffes were involved in a rescue 200 mi off the west coast of Ireland at Foynes Port in County Limerick.
+In August 2004, Fyffes was involved in a rescue 200 mi off the west coast of Ireland at Foynes Port in County Limerick.
 Four sailors who were attempting a transatlantic world rowing record were picked up in the stormy waters after their boat was destroyed by huge waves.
-The Fyffes banana ship that rescued them had been en route from Costa Rica with 250,000 cartons of bananas and was completing the 12-day voyage when they were alerted to the men's plight.
+The Fyffes banana ship that rescued them had been en route from Costa Rica with 250,000 cartons of bananas and was completing the 12-day voyage when its crew was alerted to the men's plight.

 On 15 May 2006, the company spun off its property portfolio to a separate company, Blackrock International Land plc, though it would retain a 40% share.
 In September 2006, Irish newspapers reported that it was considering spinning off its fresh produce business, leaving Fyffes as purely a banana importer.
 On 2 January 2007, this occurred, with Total Produce plc listing on the ISE's Irish Enterprise Exchange and the LSE's Alternative Investment Market.

 In September 2008, UNICEF Ireland and Fyffes announced a corporate philanthropy partnership.
 The five-year partnership funded UNICEF's work in Mozambique combating the spread of malaria amongst orphaned and other vulnerable children.

 In March 2014, Fyffes agreed to merge with Chiquita, to form what would have become the world's largest banana distributor.
 However, in October that year, Fyffes exercised its right to terminate the transaction agreement with Chiquita.